Zimmi48/ceps/text/refactor_refman.md

      chapters, should be integrated with the material in the Gallina chapters as well.
--	**Missing explanations of essential concepts.** For example, there's no section that describes how Coq does unification, nor is there a description of basic reductions such beta, delta, iota and eta.
-Some information is partially present but scattered across multiple sections.
+-	**Missing explanations of essential concepts.** For example, there's no section that describes how Coq does unification, and the typing and conversion rules are not really accessible because only presented in the CIC chapter.
+Sometimes, information is partially present but scattered across multiple sections.
 -	**Hard to locate concepts in the document.** For example, there is no subject index where the reader could look up unification.
 The HTML search box is not very helpful.
-(This is something that will need to be improved independently of the refactoring of the manual.)
+(You can't see the matching text for each search result without clicking on the link.
+Clicking on the link takes you to the top of the section rather than to the matching text.)
 -	**Lack of task-oriented guidance.** For example, there are more than 100 tactics.
 What are the basic tactics that every user should know?
 Which ones are no longer preferred?
 How do common